clomok/dmarc-analyzer/README.md

 #### 🍎 Mac & 🐧 Linux (Bash)

-We provide a `Makefile` for standard Unix environments.
+A `Makefile` is provided for standard Unix environments.

 **Start the Application:**